Are You a People Pleaser?

 Caring about other people, wanting them to be happy, and being there when they need us is a wonderful route to take through life.
+Caring about the happiness of others is a wonderful trait.
 Sometimes, though, we can go a little too far down that path.
 Sometimes, we can be too driven to please other people.

 By taking time to care for yourself, you are actually doing more to ensure the happiness and well-being of those around you.

 Tips to help tone down "people pleasing" habits…

 - Love and respect yourself.
 Start thinking about yourself as you would a loved one or close friend.
 Know and respect what is important to you.
 Make sure you are able to meet your own needs and responsibilities before throwing yourself into making things right for someone else.

 - Set some boundaries for yourself.
 Take a few minutes to think in general terms about what you are and are not willing or able to do for someone else.
 For example, think about your physical, health, energy, and time limitations.

 - If in doubt, do not answer immediately.
 Give yourself time to think something over before saying “yes” or “no.” Remember, once you say “yes” or “no” you are pretty much stuck with your answer.
 It is perfectly acceptable to tell someone you need a little time before answering.
 While you are pondering the idea, be realistic about what saying “yes” or “no” will mean.